Top 10 DevOps Blunders and How to Sidestep Them

 6. Bypassing code reviews and quality gates

 While pursuing agility, some DevOps teams might sidestep code reviews and quality gates.
-However, this practice can lead to the integration of unchecked code, possibly introducing errors, vulnerabilities, or inefficiencies into the system.
+However, this practise can lead to the integration of unchecked code, possibly introducing errors, vulnerabilities, or inefficiencies into the system.
 Code reviews serve as a critical checkpoint, ensuring code functions as intended and adheres to established standards, promoting consistency and maintainability across the codebase.